-John is a Partner at Oraro & Company Advocates and practices in the dispute resolution practice group.
-He specialises in arbitration and dispute resolution.
-With over 10 years of experience, John has represented and advised local and international clients in constitutional law, banking and commercial disputes, employment and labour law, but is well regarded for advising employee associations and trade unions.
+John is a Partner at Oraro & Company Advocates in the dispute resolution practice group, specialising in arbitration, alternative dispute resolution and litigation.
+With over 12 years of experience, John has represented and advised local and international clients particularly in employment and labour law, pension law, construction law, banking and commercial disputes and constitutional law.

-Aside from his legal practice, John is the Editor in Chief of the firm’s newsletter Legal & Kenyan which has published eleven issues to date.
-John holds a has a Bachelor of Laws (LLB) from the University of Warwick, United Kingdom and a post-graduate diploma in Law from the Kenya School of Law.
+John holds an LLB from the University of Warwick, United Kingdom and a Post-graduate Diploma in Law from the Kenya School of Law.

 "John is well regarded for his expertise in advising employee associations and trade unions."

 - Acting for a privately owned limited-by-liability company registered and incorporated in South Sudan, Kenya and Ethiopia that deals in construction, logistics and supply-chain services, in a domestic arbitration based on a claim by the contractor against the employer for the payment of the development costs of a university campus complex constructed by the Claimant, running into the hundreds of millions of shillings.

 - Acting for an Insurance Company in a potential claim of approximately USD 12 million for impaired assets against three insolvent companies, where it invested in notes and commercial paper.

 - Represented the Kenya Electricity Generating Company (KenGen) in a constitutional case involving the competing fundamental rights and freedoms under the Bill of Rights, particularly the freedom of expression, the right to access to information, the freedom of the media and the right to privacy.